mattermost/docs/source/configure/configuration-settings.rst

 *Available in legacy Enterprise Edition E20*

+This setting isn't available in the System Console and can only be set in ``config.json``.

 Send log records to multiple targets:

 - Multiple local file targets
 - Multiple syslogs
 - Multiple TCP sockets

 Allow any combination of local file, syslog, and TCP socket targets.
-This setting can only be changed from ``config.json`` file, it cannot be changed from the System Console user interface.

 File target supports rotation and compression triggered by size and/or duration.
 Syslog target supports local and remote syslog servers, with or without TLS transport.
 TCP socket target can be configured with an IP address or domain name, port, and optional TLS certificate.